scotchANDsolder/XA-310/Documents/dataviz.md

 let fNAme = table.getColumn(“First name”);
 ```
 [loadTable()](https://p5js.org/reference/#/p5/loadTable) will load the dataset from the CSV file into p5.js.
 While getRowCount() gets the number of rows in the file.
-We can also select specific data from the columns by calling getColumn()
+We can also select specific data from the columns by calling getColumn().
+In out example above _fName_ become an array contain all the elements in the _First name_ coloumn.

 ### Another Example
 Let's do a deep dive into the following code.
 We are using this [CSV file](data.csv) for this example: